bgnkim/ScalaNetwork/README.md

 * HardSigmoid
 * HardTanh

+And also you can make new activation function using several operations.

 # Usage

 Here is some examples for basic usage.
 If you want to extend this package or use it more precisely, please refer [ScalaDoc](http://nearbydelta.github.io/ScalaNetwork/api/#kr.ac.kaist.ir.deep.package)